Kouser3485/HOSTELMan/README.md

 ```

-4. **Run the Application**
+4. **Start the Server**
 ```

 npm start

 ```

-5. **Access the Application**
+5. **Access the App in Your Browser**

-Open your browser and go to:
+Visit:
 ```

 [http://localhost:3000](http://localhost:3000)

 ```

-## Contribution
+## About the Project

-This project was developed as a practical implementation of a complete hostel management workflow system.
-Contributions are welcome for improvements, features, or deployment support.
+This project was developed to digitally manage and simplify various tasks in a student hostel.
+From handling rooms and complaints to tracking leave and communicating with parents, the system is designed to make hostel operations smooth and efficient.

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and released under the [MIT License](LICENSE).

 ## GitHub Repository